akirarika/milkio/docs/en/docs/model/index.md

 });
 ```

-For the **collection model**, you can pass in an array to simplify model padding:
+For the **collection model**, you can pass in an array to simplify model seeding:

 ```js
 this.seed(['foo', 'bar']);